 In order to receive their degree, students must submit a completed and signed Graduation Application to the Registrar's office and pay the appropriate fees.
 (The form is available on the Seminary website.)
-Applications are due by September 15 for January conferrals and by November 1 for May and September conferrals.
+Applications are due by September 15 for January conferrals, by December 10 for May conferrals, and March 1 for September conferrals.
 Students must have completed their senior audit with their advisors before submitting their application for graduation.
 Students must clear all business office, Seminary, and library accounts two weeks prior to the conferral date.
 Students who fail to meet requirements by the conferral date must reapply for graduation and pay an additional fee.